thi-truong/census-prep/01_tutorial_get_census_API_key_running.md

 Congratulations on finding Census data results with the API key via URL query!
 Let's reflect on some of the advantages and disadvantages of using this method to gather census data.

-:white_check_mark: Pros of API Query URL method:
+:heavy_check_mark: Pros of API Query URL method:
 - You can search within exact years, data products, for the exact variables and geographies that you're looking for
 - There is no need to store any data or make intermediate products to narrow down to the results you want
 - If you retain the URL query, it is a reproducible data search (in contrast, for example, with selecting a bunch of variables in different dropdown menus or search tools)